The creation of a homophobic Bible.

-After reading this should be no doubt about what god thinks, but to give greater emphasis to this conviction, in most modern translations the word sodomite appears next to the term effeminate.
-A somewhat free interpretation of the Greek word μαλακοῖς (malakois), which literally means deadbeat or weak, but in a moral context means licentious or dissolute.
-Even St. Augustine saw this word a reference to masturbation.
+After reading this there should be no doubt about God´s point of view, but to give greater emphasis to this condemnation, in most modern translations the word sodomite appears next to the term effeminate.
+This is a somewhat free interpretation of the Greek word μαλακοῖς (malakois), which literally means deadbeat, lazy or weak, but within a moral context it means licentious or dissolute.
+Even St. Augustine saw a reference to masturbation in this word.

-But back to the translation of ἀρσενοκοῖται (arsenokoitai) by sodomite, Is this a correct translation?
+Going back to the translation of ἀρσενοκοῖται (arsenokoitai) as sodomite, Can it be considered a correct translation?
 What is its original meaning?
-No one really knows exactly, because this Greek term appears first time in the New Testament, as we have said, from the hand of Paul.
-Literally means “male bed” or “male to take you to bed”, and it is thought that Paul (or whoever) created this neologism to avoid the use of the Greek term hierodule (ἱερόδουλος), to strip of any sacred function ἱερό (the sacred) to these pagan practices of temple prostitution.
+No one really knows exactly, because this Greek term appears for the first time in the New Testament.
+As we have said, it comes from the hand of Paul.
+It literally means “male bed” or “male to take you to bed”, and it is thought that Paul (or whoever) created this neologism to avoid the use of the Greek term hierodule (ἱερόδουλος), stripping thus these pagan practices of temple prostitution of any sacred function ἱερό (the sacred).

-This would explain also why the author does not use common expressions in Greece to point to “homosexuals”.
-That is, terms like palakós, kinaidos, paiderastes, arrenomanes or paidophthoros.
-Having so much to choose, why invent a new word?
-We may never know for sure the answer, nor know who he was referring to specifically, but made freely translated, why not convert the word ἀρσενοκοῖται (arsenokoitai) in sodomite and later in homosexual?
-Who do can bother or disturb?
+This would also explain why the author does not use common expressions in Greece to point to “homosexuals”.
+This is, terms like palakós, kinaidos, paiderastes, arrenomanes or paidophthoros.
+Having so many words to choose from, why invent a new word?
+We may never know the answer for sure, or know who he was referring to specifically, but if we are to freely translate words why not converting the word ἀρσενοκοῖται (arsenokoitai) to sodomite and later to homosexual?
+Who can bothered or disturbed?

-With this, more or less, conclude the direct references to homosexuals in the Bible.
-There is no more.
+With this last reference, more or less, direct references to homosexuals in the Bible are finished.
+There are no more.
 Although it may seem surprising, all or most modern biblical homophobic construction is based on the translation of four very concrete terms.
 4 simple words.

-With this I do not mean that the bible or the christian god look favorably homosexuals or homosexual behavior (allah save me), but simply that do not exist any type of defined statement about a reality that was nonexistent or irrelevant throughout the thousand years that the various books of the bible were written.
-Homosexuals as we understand it today did not exist and therefore god could not condemn them.
+I do not want to mean with this that the bible or the christian god looks favorably to homosexuals or homosexual behavior (allah save me), but simply that there is not any type of defined statement about a reality that was non-existent or irrelevant throughout the thousand years that the various books of the bible were written in.
+The Homosexual being as we understand it today did not exist and therefore god could not condemn him or her.

-As a general rule interpretations made about homosexuality in the Old and New Testament are not such, but usually refer to the pre-christian pagan rites and Greco-Roman sexual mores, including the sexual abuse of minors aged slaves and ritual prostitution.
-The rest, are interpretations that can only be understood in the context, not of those who wrote in Aramaic, Greek or Hebrew the original texts, but from those who over the last nearly 2,000 years translated and interpreted “the word of god”.
+As a general rule interpretations made about homosexuality in the Old and New Testament are not such, but they usually refer to the pre-christian pagan rites and Greco-Roman sexual mores, which included the sexual abuse of underaged slaves and ritual prostitution.
+The rest are interpretations that can only be understood in their context, being this not only that of those who wrote the original texts in Aramaic, Greek or Hebrew, but also the one from those who, over the last nearly 2,000 years translated and interpreted “the word of god”.

-So if someone, at some point, lift his finger pointing and saying that you shall burn in hell or that God hates you and will punish you, ask him what version of the Bible says that.
+So if someone, at some point, lifts his finger pointing at you and states that you shall burn in hell or that God hates you and will punish you, ask him what version of the Bible says that.

-For me, and I guess for many like me, consider the own life based on what thought and believed some caregivers of goats 2500 years ago, has very little sense, however is always interesting understand how we got where we are, and without knowing and understanding the bible and its surroundings, it would be quite complicated.
+For me, and I guess for many like me, considering my own life based on the thoughts and beliefs of some goat herders from 2500 years ago, makes very little sense.
+However, it is always interesting to understand how we got where we are, and without knowing and understanding the bible and its context, it would be quite complicated.

-However there is hope.
-Recently it launched in the US the new Queen James version of the bible, which seeks to avoid all these little “flaws”.
+There is hope, though.
+Recently the new Queen James version of the bible was launched in the U.S. It seeks to avoid all these little “flaws”.

-“Praise be to Google, through their searches will find the truth.
+“Praise be to Google, through its searches thou shall find the truth.
 Amen.”